Trynera/Flowing-Ray-Tracing-Engine/README.md

 ### Ideas for Optimization:
 - I could try using the Rasterizer Hardware in the GPU to know which Triangles can be hit the first time the Rays are shot.
 That way you don't need to check every Triangle but only the ones that are actually visible
-Problems with that: I don't know how that could be implemented
+Problems with that: I don't know why I should even do that since the performance gain wouldn't be very large from that lol + it would make alot of things way too complex!

 If you want to compile it for yourself, make sure the VulkanSDK from LunarG is installed and do as follows: